PogDogEZ/abrahack-rewrite/README.md

 * Open any type of foreign container (chest, ender chest, hopper, NOT your inventory).
 * Move into any chunk with SPacketPlayerPosition (as well as confirming the teleport with CPacketConfirmTeleport).
-* Listen for if you recive a SPacketCloseWindow, which can conclude the chunk is loaded; if you don't recieve the SPacketCloseWindow no one is there.
+* Listen for if you recive a SPacketCloseWindow, which can conclude the chunk is loaded; if you don't recieve the SPacketCloseWindow no one is there

 # How Does The Program Work?